ethercore/testnet/README.md

 - Block Explorer URL: `https://testnet-explorer.ethercore.org`

 Now you could use your Metamask plugin to receive testnet coins, deploying contract with https://remix.ethereum.org, and interacting DApps deployed on EtherCore Testnet!

+## Receiving Testnet Coins

+Create new wallet from https://wallet.ethercore.org/?network=ethercore_testnet or Metamask and receive some testnet coins from https://testnet-faucet.ethercore.org to play with

 ## Mining on EtherCore Testnet